 On Monday, March 22, my spouse and I were riding our motorcycle (I was passenger) when we collided what I am told was an SUV that turned left directly in front of us.

 I don’t remember the collision.
 My first memory is of paramedics cutting my clothes off in the middle of a road.
-Later that night I’d learn about my four broken ribs, three pelvis fractures, broken femur, broken ankle, broken thumb, lung contusions, and concussion.
+Later that night I’d learn about my broken ribs, pelvis fractures, broken femur, broken ankle, broken thumb, lung contusions, and concussion.
 (I still don’t know if that’s everything I actually injured.)